ellkrauze/fault-data-sets/README.md

 # Condition Based Maintenance Fault Database for Testing of Diagnostic and Prognostics Algorithms
-Data Assembled and Prepared on behalf of South Ural State University
+Data assembled and prepared on behalf of [South Ural State University](https://www.susu.ru/en).

 ## Bearing Fault Dataset
 A bearing fault dataset has been provided to facilitate research into bearing analysis.
 The dataset comprises data from a bearing test rig.